'You just need to pray harder.'

 When I think back over those times, I realise a lot was wrong with my view of myself before God.
 It was a relationship based on my thoughts, on my feelings, and on my circumstances.
 If things were going well, I would praise Him when reminded.
 If things were ok, I would urge myself through it.

 If things weren’t going according to plan, I would pull back from Him, hurting and crying out that He was ignoring me - when in all honesty, I had been ignoring him for a long time.

 It was in this hurting that I found Psalm 77, whose words made me catch my breath - not in their beauty, but their familiarity.

 I was speechless.

-However, unlike me - ending my prayers there, dismayed and despondent - the Psalmist pushed on further still, urging himself to look beyond his immediate feelings and to recall the incredible faithfulness of the Lord.
+However, unlike me - ending my prayers there, dismayed and despondent - the Psalmist pushed on, urging himself to look beyond his immediate feelings and to recall the incredible faithfulness of the Lord.

 Reading over His words again and again, my stomach tightened as I realised that I wasn’t looking to the Creator of the heavens to be my Master, as I had led myself to believe, but instead to my fickle heart.

 Something which leapt from joy to fear in a second, from excitement to trepidation in a moment.
 Something wholly unpredictable.